MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-crisis-communication-app.md

 > You may receive an error stating that location services are required.
   If this happens, please allow location services to Power Automate and refresh the page before trying again.

-The flow will then create the following SharePoint lists within your defined Share
+The flow will then create the following SharePoint lists within your SharePoint site:

 | **Display Title**| **Purpose** | **Description** |
 |-|-|-|